JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

 ### INSTANCES - METADATA SERVER QUERY

-Every instance stores its metadata on the metadata server.
+Every VM instance stores its metadata on the metadata server.
 You can query this metadata server pro grammatically for information such as,

-* The instance's host name
+* The VM instance's host name
-* Instance ID
+* VM Instance ID
 * Startup scripts, and
 * Custom metadata